 Please contact the school office for an In Year Common Application Form (IYCAF).
 On one side parents will fill in their details.
 The back of the form will explain the process and inform parents of all their legal rights.
 The form should be returned direct to school and school will contact parents to either offer or refuse a school place.

-Admission for Children with Statements of Special Educational Needs or an Education Health & Care Plan (EHCP)
+Admission for Children with an Education Health & Care Plan (EHCP)

 The admissions arrangements for children with an Education Health Care Plans (EHCP) are the responsibility of KCC.